Molecular Composition of Organic Aerosols

 Aerosol Chamber.
 We use a 5 m3 Teflon aerosol smog chamber , which is housed inside a 20 m3 protective enclosure.
 The chamber is surrounded by 40 UV-B lamps for photochemical generation of OH from precursors like H2O2, HONO, and RONO.
 The OH then reacts with the VOC of interest, making SOA.
 SOA is collected through denuders onto filters or impacted onto other substrates for analysis.
 The reaction can be conducted at different VOC and NOx concentrations.
 The chamber is connected to a suite of state-of-the-art instruments that help control and monitor the reaction conditions: zero-air generator, NOy monitor, O3 monitor, RH/T probe, scanning mobility particle sizer (SMPS), chemical ionization mass spectrometer (CIMS), time-of-flight aerosol mass spectrometer (ToF-AMS), proton-transfer-reaction time-of-flight mass spectrometer (PTR-ToF-MS, see below).
 This chamber is our main “reactor” for making model SOA.

 Aerosol Flow Reactor.
-In addition to static aerosol chambers, like the one described above, we can use a flow tube reactor to make aerosol samples.
-Terpenes or other unsaturated chemicals of interest are slowly injected with a syringe pump into a flow of air and ozone and carried into a meter long glass flow tube.
-The gases exit the after a few minutes of reaction.
-The remaining ozone is stripped from the mixture with a denuder, while particles are collected with a filter or an impactor.
-Compared to the static aerosol chambers, the main advantages of this system include the ability to keep the aerosol concentration constant over a significant period of time (hours) and the ability to collect large amounts of SOA material (mg quantities).
-We routinely use this chamber for producing model terpene/O3 SOA.
+In addition to static aerosol chambers, we use flow reactors to make aerosol samples.
+A VOC of interest is slowly injected with a syringe pump into a flow of air and carried a flow tube.
+Ozone is added to the flow through a separate port.
+If needed, OH is produced in the flow tube by photolysis of ozone in presence of water vapor.
+The gases and particles exit the flow tube, and the remaining oxidants are stripped from the mixture with a denuder, while particles are collected with a filter or an impactor.
+The main advantages of flow tubes include the ability to keep the aerosol concentration constant over a significant period of time (hours) and the ability to collect large amounts of SOA material (mg quantities).

-The analysis of the mass spectra produced by this instrument takes advantage of specialized computer programs developed by our group and at PNNL.
-The validity of the formula assignments is checked against information we know about isotopic patterns, chemical families, and known chemical mechanisms.
-The following figure schematically represents the steps we usually take in the data analysis (this image was created by Tran Nguyen as part of her PhD dissertation; click on the image to see a higher-resolution version)
+The analysis of the mass spectra produced by this instrument takes advantage of specialized computer programs developed by our group and at Purdue University.
+The validity of the formula assignments is checked against information about isotopic patterns, chemical families, and known chemical mechanisms.
+The following figure schematically represents the steps we usually take in the data analysis (this image was created by Tran Nguyen as part of her PhD dissertation; click on the image to see a higher-resolution version).